What This Test Measured

 ChatGPT Homily

-- Generic Christian language
+- Generic Christian language.

-- No references to Church Fathers
+- No references to Church Fathers.

-- No citation of Catholic sources
+- No citation of Catholic sources.

 HomilyWriterAI Homily

-- Explicitly Catholic language and framework
+- Explicitly Catholic language and framework.

-- Lists authoritative Catholic sources consulted
+- Lists authoritative Catholic sources consulted.

-- Connects to the Eucharist at the conclusion
+- Connects the conclusion to the Eucharist.

 The Research Difference

-HomilyWriterAI, on the other hand, actively researched the readings in real-timeâconsulting Church Fathers, papal documents, Catholic commentaries, and magisterial teaching.
-That's why it could cite specific sources.
-That's why the homily has theological weight.
+HomilyWriterAI actively researched the readings in real time, consulting Church Fathers, Catholic commentaries, and magisterial teaching.
+That is why the draft could include specific sources and build a homily with theological weight.

-Watch the Full Comparison (Video Proof)
+Watch the Full Comparison

 Don't just take my word for it.
-I recorded the entire process for both tools so you can see exactly how each one works.
-No editing, no cherry-pickingâjust the raw reality of creating a homily with ChatGPT vs HomilyWriterAI.
+I recorded the process for both tools so you can see exactly how each one works.

 The Bottom Line

-If you're a Catholic priest looking for a tool that understands your ministry, respects Catholic tradition, and actually helps you prepare better homilies without compromising your unique pastoral voiceâHomilyWriterAI is what you need.
+If you're a Catholic priest looking for a tool that understands your ministry, respects Catholic tradition, and helps you prepare better homilies without flattening your pastoral voice, HomilyWriterAI is the better fit.

-Ready to Experience the Difference?
+Ready to experience the difference?

-Create your free HomilyWriterAI account and see for yourself.
-Your first homily is completely freeâno credit card required.
+Create your free HomilyWriterAI account and see the research-guided workflow for yourself.
+Your first homily is free, with no credit card required.